dvoiss/android-geocities-theme/README.md

 ## Features

 * 🚧 Cool "under construction" views
-* 👍 `ImageViews` have their images replaced with GIFs that are better than whatever was there before.
+* 👍 `ImageViews` have their images replaced with GIFs that are better than whatever was there before
 * ❌ Replaces some images with "broken image" images
 * 😎 Marquee and blink text
 * 🔥 An awesome hit/visitor counter for your app